SimonCzEdu/Future-Window---CI-Project---01/README.md

 Future Windows is a fictional company but it was an idea taking space in my mind and I finally took the first step in making it a reality.
 For that opportunity alone I will be forever grateful.

 I also would like to thank my wife Marta Furman for her help with the project and support.
 She tested the site, helped with writing alt="" descriptions, provided invaluable insight and inspired.
-In particular:
- * navBar for gallery with Cold and Light links under the Gallery link (it was a moment of pure epiphany)
+It was her idea to set navBar for the gallery with Cold and Light links under the Gallery link for vertical view (it was a moment of pure epiphany).

-Szymon (or simply Simon) Czapiewski 2021.
+Szymon (or simply Simon) Czapiewski 2023.

 [Back to top](<#contents>)